borntofrappe/borntofrappe/playground/Sections/Header - Blog Post/README.md

 }
 ```

 This is to make sure the icons are shown above the wave pattern.
-When included through the `::after` pseudo element, the pattern is effectively on top.
+When included through the `::after` pseudo element, the pattern would effectively be on top.